marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Running Error Handler
   - Normal Shutdown

-- **Goertzel DFT Threads**
+- **(Done) Goertzel DFT Threads**
-  - (Done) Init Error Handler
+  - Init Error Handler
     - This is called in #audioInit... after some important audio data structures are created but before the audio capture thread starts.
     - Propagate errors up the call stack as `BOOL`s
-  - (Done) Running Error Handler
+  - Running Error Handler
-    - Work threads can't display `MessageBox`es, so we need to save the error, shutdown the app and then print a `MessageBox` in the main application thread during shutdown.
     - Save the error number, level and the thread index to the log message store.
     - Post an application-specific message `guUMW_ERROR_IN_THREAD` which will gracefully shutdown the application.
-      - After all of the work threads have finished, log the first WARN, ERROR or FATAL message (if any) via a `MessageBox`
+    - After all of the work threads have finished, log the first WARN, ERROR or FATAL message (if any)
   - Normal Shutdown
     - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped